Governor Nobre de Carvalho Bridge: History

 Governor Nobre de Carvalho Bridge was the first bridge constructed in Macau and was designed to speed up travel across the colony as opposed to the one hour boat trip it used to take.
 The bridge was designed by Edgar Cardoso.
 Construction started in June 1970, during Portuguese rule.
 With a length of 2,569.8 m and a width of 9.2 m, it was open to traffic in October 1974.
 The middle of the bridge is raised over a distance of 1213 m to allow vessels to pass through a 73 m wide passage.
 The highest point of the bridge is 35 m above sea level.
 Seen from a distance, this part of the bridge resembles a flat triangle.
 It is named after José Manuel de Sousa e Faria Nobre de Carvalho, the Governor of Macau from 25 November 1966 to 19 November 1974 who came up with the idea for the bridge.
 After a later rearrangement of the shoreline, the bridge was shortened to 2,436 m.
 The bridge was originally a toll bridge but the toll was dropped in 1982 due to the volume of traffic.

 Due to the construction around Casino Lisboa, the bridge was temporarily closed in 2005.
 As of 2006, the bridge is open again, but only to buses, taxis, and emergency vehicles.
 In 2024, a Hong Kong registered fishing vessel struck the bridge's protective rail.
 This caused only minor damage to the bridge but the boat started sinking with the crew being rescued by the Macau Customs Service.
+In 2026, the Member of the Legislative Assembly of Macau José Pereira Coutinho suggested banning heavy vehicles and buses to avoid damaging the already old bridge.

+As of today, The bridge is still in used. with people trying to get to work by bus or taxi, or people trying to exercise by jogging on the bridge.